intelowlproject/IntelOwl/docs/source/Contribute.md

 Intel Owl was designed to ease the addition of new analyzers/connectors.
 With a simple python script you can integrate your own engine or integrate an external service in a short time.

-> Wish to contribute to the web interface ?
-See [Frontend ReadMe](https://github.com/intelowlproject/IntelOwl/blob/master/frontend/README.md).

-> Wish to contribute to the python client ?
+> Wish to contribute to the Python client ?
 See [pyintelowl](https://github.com/intelowlproject/pyintelowl).

+> Wish to contribute to the GO client ?
+See [go-intelowl](https://github.com/intelowlproject/go-intelowl).

+>Wish to contribute to the official IntelOwl Site ?
+See [intelowlproject.github.io](https://github.com/intelowlproject/intelowlproject.github.io).

 ## Rules